libricos-com/libricos/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.4.5 =
+* Fix: Accounts can be connected without the use of JavaScript.
+* Fix: Default URL for connecting an account changed to prevent "Invalid Scope" connection issue.

 = 2.4.4 =
 * Fix: Workaround added for PHP warning related to an undefined media_url index.
 * Fix: Connecting a business account on a mobile device when more than 2 pages where returned was not possible.